Do Dog Groomers Need To Be Licensed in 2025?

 What States Require a Dog Groomer License?

 As of now, no states require a license to practice dog grooming.
-However, a handful are mulling over the possibility, which could dramatically reshape the industry.
-New Jersey, for instance, introduced "Bijou's Law" in 2018, aiming to require licensure for pet groomers, but the bill is still pending.
+However, a handful either have considered it or are currently mulling over the possibility.
+New Jersey, for instance, introduced "Bijou's Law" in 2018, aiming to require licensure for pet groomers following the death of a dog after a grooming session.
+However, this bill has been "dead" since January 2020.
+If a bill like this did move forward, it would dramatically change the industry.

 The Future of Licensing for Dog Groomers